Pseudomyrmex ferruginea: Life cycle

 Nuptial flight occurs in warm weather at any time of the year.
 If an acacia thorn has not been opened by a previous occupant, the queen gnaws a circular hole to enter the thorn cavity.
-She lays 15 to 20 eggs, rears her first brood while remaining secluded inside the thorn.
+She lays 15 to 20 eggs and rears her first brood while remaining secluded inside the thorn.
 The population of the colony then increases to 150 workers within seven months, to 300 three months later, to 1,100 in two years, and to over 4,000 in three years.

 In young colonies workers leave the protective thorns to collect nectar and Beltian bodies, but only as long as necessary.
 At rare intervals they leave their thorns to occupy new ones.
 Males and virgin queens are produced during the second year.
-As the number of ants reach 50–100, workers start patrolling the open plant surface next to their home thorn, and as the population reaches 200–400 workers become more aggressive and attack other smaller nearby colonies, ward off phytophagous insects that make landing attempts near the thorn more effectively.
+As the number of ants reaches 50–100, workers start patrolling the open plant surface next to their home thorn, and as the population reaches 200–400, workers become more aggressive and attack other smaller nearby colonies, ward off phytophagous insects that make landing attempts near the thorn more effectively.

-In old colonies the queen is physogastric (i.e. a swollen, membranous abdomen), heavily attended by workers, and accompanied by hundreds of eggs and young larvae.
+In old colonies the queen is physogastric (i.e. has a swollen, membranous abdomen), heavily attended by workers, and accompanied by hundreds of eggs and young larvae.